masjadaan/TechSecurityArticles/Linux/whatIsPassword/WhatIsThePassword.md

 ```
 ![alt text](https://raw.githubusercontent.com/masjadaan/TechSecurityArticles/main/Linux/whatIsPassword/images/2nd_breakpoint.png)

-You can also examin the value in register RSI itself by running the command
+You can also examine the value in register RSI itself by running the command
 ```sh
 x/s $rsi
 ```